Erik Folk

 Erik Folk (born January 26, 1989) is a former American college football placekicker who played for the University of Washington.
 He is most remembered for kicking game-winning field goals to beat USC in 2009 and 2010.

-He went undrafted in the 2012 NFL Draft, and was signed as a free agent by the Atlanta Falcons before being released during the preseason.
+He went undrafted in the 2012 NFL draft, and was signed as a free agent by the Atlanta Falcons before being released during the preseason.

-High school
+Early life

 Folk helped Sherman Oaks Notre Dame High School to an 11-1 record and a Serra League championship as a senior in 2006.
 The team finished the regular season 10-0 before beating Dana Hills, 45-10, in the first round of the playoffs, subsequently lost to Long Beach Poly, 31-21, the following week.
 Folk's team finished as the No. 6 team in the state, according to MaxPreps.
 Los Angeles Daily News second-team all-area kicker and other awards and accomplishments including, CalHiSports all-state third-team, PrepStar all-region selection, booted 53-of-53 PATs and seven field goals as a senior, kicked a 56-yarder vs. Birmingham High in 2006.

 He also kicked a 50-yarder vs. Canyon, the Knights spent part of 2005 season ranked No. 1 in the state before falling to Dominguez in the CIF Southern Section Western Division final.

-College
+College career

 During the 2009 season, it was Folk’s 22-yarder with three seconds to play that made the difference in a 16-13 upset win over No. 3 USC.

 Folk repeated his last-second heroics against No. 18 USC the following year, hitting a 32-yard game-winning field goal.
 He was named Pac-10 Special Teams player of the week on October 4, 2010.